 - 3. Each translator enters their translation alongside the English original. - 4.
-When the translations are returned, survey leads copy and paste Translator B's translation into the file from Translator A, so that the original and two translations appear next to each other.
+When the translations are returned, survey leads check that the two translation are indeed are indeed independent of each other. - 5.
+Survey leads then copy and paste Translator B's translation into the file from Translator A, so that the original and two translations appear next to each other.
 A third column will be used for a third, merged version: